Dylan-Petok/The-Build-Guild/README.md

   ### Frontend Server
     1. Navigate to the frontend directory
+    2. Execute the command: `npm install` to install the necessary dependencies
-    2. Execute the command: `npm start`
+    3. Execute the command: `npm start`
-    3. Open a browser and navigate to http://localhost:3000
+    4. Open a browser and navigate to http://localhost:3000

 ## Running Tests
 If using Visual Studio Code -> Install extension "Test Runner for Java" authored by Microsoft.
 Once installed click on the new testing extension in the extensions bar.
-Execute desired tests.
+Execute the backend test suite.
+To run front end tests, navigate to frontend directory and execute the command `npm run test`